-World Water Week, hosted and organized by the Stockholm International Water Institute, has been the annual focal point for the globe's water issues since 1991.
-Each year, World Water Week addresses a particular theme to enable a deeper examination of a specific water-related topic.
-The theme for 2013 is "Water Cooperation - Building Partnerships."
+World Water Week, hosted and organized annually by the Stockholm International Water Institute, has been the global platform for water issues since 1991.
+This year, World Water Week will be on August 31 to September 5, with the theme "Energy and Water."

 "Eye on Asia," a day-long program of activities convened by ADB since 2008 as part of World Water Week, highlights current and emerging issues and challenges in the region's water sector, along with efforts of governments and development agencies to address them.

 Eye on Asia 2014 will bring together international and regional specialists to highlight challenges and strategies for addressing emerging water, food, and energy security concerns.
 As Asian economies thrive, there is a pressing need for policymakers to balance demand for water from competing sectors.
 Water, food and energy security become increasingly critical to sustaining growth, and alleviating these concerns requires new approaches to resource management and innovative thinking to change the current trajectory of increasing water stress and expanding environmental degradation.

 Water, energy, and food security continues to concern the leaders of governments, communities, civil society and industry across Asia.
 Eye on Asia aims to highlight challenges and emerging strategies to address water, energy, and food security concerns in the region.

 Morning: Vitality High & Energy Low - Critical Challenges for East Asia